openjdk/jdk11u-dev/doc/building.md

 Help](#getting-help) to find out if there are any recent, non-merged patches available for this update.

+Experimental support for XCode 14 can be enabled using the `--enable-xcode14` configuration flag.

 ### Oracle Solaris Studio

 The minimum accepted version of the Solaris Studio compilers is 5.13